 Some cavies don’t like being held high above the ground.
 They are also not fond of walking up and down the stairs with you.
 There are guinea pigs that even hate simply walking around the house with you.
 So make sure to pay attention to the reaction of your pet every time you handle it.

 Secondly, mites certainly do itch.
 The only way a guinea pig can try and ‘scratch’ itself is with the help of teeth.
 In such a case, the cavy didn’t intend to hurt you.
 It was simply trying to bite its own body to try and get rid of the itching.

 The thing with parasites is that it is practically impossible to spot those with a naked eye.
 Thus, you need the help of professionals.

 6. Noise Pollution

-In general, experts recommend getting girls (sows), if you decide to adopt more than one guinea pig.
+In general, experts recommend getting girls (sows) if you decide to adopt more than one guinea pig.
 They are certainly going to live in peace and love.
 A girl and a boy (boar) might also work great together.
-But in case there are a few boys – then there can be problems.
+But in case there are a few boys, then there can be problems.